 Online Safety Alerts - Think Before you Scare

-The Education Safeguarding Service regularly receives queries from educational settings in relation to sharing warnings with parents/carers and/or children about online safeguarding risks they have heard about via the media.
-Whilst sharing warning about specific risks, apps or trends is often done with good intentions, it can pose risks and can unintentionally have harmful consequences.
+The Education Safeguarding Service regularly receives queries from educational settings in relation to sharing warnings with parents and carers and/or children about online safeguarding risks they have heard about via the media.
+Whilst sharing warning about specific risks, challenges, apps or trends is often done with good intentions, it can pose risks and can unintentionally have harmful consequences.

 This guidance should be accessed in conjunction with the DfE 'Harmful online challenges and online hoaxes' guidance published on the 12th February 2021.
-This blog post, along with the DfE guidance, will support DSLs and educational setting leaders approaches to online stories, challenges, and online hoaxes, and enable them to make informed decisions about appropriate action to take.
+This blog post, along with the DfE guidance, will support DSLs, educational setting leaders and other professionals approaches to online stories, challenges, and hoaxes, and enable them to make informed decisions about appropriate action to take.

 It is important that professionals and parents/carers work together to ensure children and young people know how to seek help if they see or experience upsetting things online; we encourage educational settings to keep an open dialogue with children and young people and stress the importance of professionals to 'think before they share' online warnings with their communities.

-Children are naturally inclined to take risks as part of normal childhood development; by identifying a specific app or risk, we may encourage children to explore something that previously they had not been aware of, either out of curiosity, or because they are under the impression everyone else is using it (aka FOMO or “fear of missing out”).
+Children are naturally inclined to take risks as part of normal childhood development - by identifying a specific app or risk, we can encourage children to explore something that previously they had not been aware of, either out of curiosity, or because they are under the impression everyone else is using it (aka FOMO or “fear of missing out”).

 Whilst some children may feel confident to report concerns to staff following media reports, other children may use school equipment to research further information for themselves.
 School should re-evaluate (and in some cases alter) their filtering and monitoring approaches following high profile media stories.
 Designated Safeguarding Leads (DSLs) should consider monitoring the behaviour of pupils who they feel may be particularly affected or placed at risk.

-We encourage DSLs and leaders to access the DfE 'Harmful online challenges and online hoaxes' guidance when considering what action to take if a harmful online challenge or online hoax might be circulating.
+We encourage DSLs and other professionals to access the DfE 'Harmful online challenges and online hoaxes' guidance when considering what action to take if a harmful online challenge or online hoax might be circulating.

 - If there has not been a specific incident that directly involves member of the community, then we must be clear on what we hope to achieve by sharing this information.

-- If the intention is just to warn parents/carers, schools may end up in a never ending battle and are unlikely to be able to keep up due to how quickly technology develops!
-A focus on general online safety risks and useful tools to enable parents/carers to have appropriate discussions with their children is likely to be more successful at safeguarding in the long term.
+- If the intention is just to warn parents/carers, schools may end up in a never-ending battle and are unlikely to be able to keep up due to how quickly technology develops!
+Content which focuses on general online safety risks and useful tools to enable parents/carers to have appropriate discussions with their children is likely to be more successful at safeguarding in the long term.

-- If, there has been specific reports or concerns in school, it is felt to be necessary by the DSL/leadership team to share advice with parents, we suggest it is kept general and that any content shared is factual and provides practical advice e.g responsible use and safety features.
+- If there has been specific reports or concerns in school and it is felt to be necessary by the DSL/leadership team to share advice with parents/carers, we suggest it is kept general and that any content shared is factual and provides practical advice e.g responsible use and safety features.
 Avoid using any personal opinions or judgements, as this can undermine the core messages and in some cases have a detrimental impact on working relationships.
 Template letters can be found on the blog.
 Letters relating to specific issues (such as cyberbullying or underage use of social networking) or services are available from the Education Safeguarding Service upon request.

 - In some case, it can be more productive to speak directly to children and parents known to be involved in accessing or sharing concerning content.

-If a child report that they have seen distressing content online, appropriate pastoral support and care should be put in place for them.
-If a child is at risk of harm as a result of viewing or engaging with online content, schools should follow their child protection policy.
+- If a child reports that they have seen distressing content online,appropriate pastoral support and care should be put in place for them and parents/carers should be spoken with directly on an individual basis.
+If a child is at risk of harm as a result of viewing or engaging with online content, schools should follow their child protection policy and speak with parents/carers and other agencies as appropriate.
 Children and/or adults who have seen distressing content should be advised to report it to the platform directly; SWGfL have checklists for popular platforms here, and Internet Matters and NSPCC provide additional guides and information regarding a range of popular apps.

 We encourage DSLs and leaders to access the DfE 'Harmful online challenges and online hoaxes' guidance when considering sharing information and issue a warning to children, young people, parents, carers and staff.
 If Kent schools or settings are in doubt about whether to name an app, content or website, they can seek advice from the Education Safeguarding Service.